Crystal Romero | Director of Content

 Based on your vibe, you're a CX leader.
 You have a keen sense of knowing how to make people feel taken care of.
 You’re interested in learning how to improve and optimize every step of the customer journey.
 And I thank you.

 Customer experience wisdom can come from parts of Buddhism to pop culture and everything in between.
 If you're a serial Netflix watcher (ok, binger) like us then you’ve probably seen the show, You.
-Wildly enough, if you really pay attention and open your mind, the main character, Joe Goldberg, offers some insightful and interesting tips about CX throughout the 3 seasons.
+Wildly enough, if you really pay attention and open your mind, the main character, Joe Goldberg, offers some insightful and interesting tips about CX.

 I’m sure you're wondering what a compulsive, deadly obsessive bookstore manager could teach you about the world of customer support?
 Follow us along to learn how to transform Joe’s crazed obsessions into a powerful (and healthy) form of customer obsession.